sepiphy/laravel-testing-tool/README.md

-# About
+## About

-Providing the environment to test Laravel Framework core code.
+Provide the environment to test Laravel Framework core code.

+## Requirements

+- Docker >=18.09.3

 ## Installation